beloglazov/beloglazov.info/pages/publications.md

 ## Journal Publications

-1. **Anton Beloglazov**, Dipyaman Banerjee, Alan Hartman, and Rajkumar Buyya, ["Improving Productivity in Design and Development of IT Service Delivery Simulation Models"](/papers/2014-jsr-service-simulation.pdf "Improving Productivity in Design and Development of IT Service Delivery Simulation Models"), _Journal of Service Research (JSR)_, Sage Publications, USA, 2014 (in press, accepted on 27/05/2014).
+1. **Anton Beloglazov**, Dipyaman Banerjee, Alan Hartman, and Rajkumar Buyya, ["Improving Productivity in Design and Development of Information Technology (IT) Service Delivery Simulation Models"](/papers/2014-jsr-service-simulation.pdf "Improving Productivity in Design and Development of Information Technology (IT) Service Delivery Simulation Models"), _Journal of Service Research (JSR)_, Sage Publications, USA, 2014 (in press, accepted on 27/05/2014).

 1. **Anton Beloglazov** and Rajkumar Buyya, ["OpenStack Neat: A Framework for Dynamic and Energy-Efficient Consolidation of Virtual Machines in OpenStack Clouds"](/papers/2014-ccpe-openstack-neat.pdf "OpenStack Neat: A Framework